LuluDansMaRue/kubernetes-docker-lab/docs/k8s/architecture.md

 #### Kube proxy

-The kube proxy is a component responsible for watching change from the kube api-server regarding the definition of the service or the pod in order to maintain the desired network configuration.
+The Kube proxy is a component which it's purpose is to watch changes in the definition of the service of the pods in order to maintain the desired network configuration by querying kube-api-server.

-This component also expose the pod to the correct backend which allow you to exposes the pods by manipulating the iptables and assigning IP addresses so that you can easily access to your pods
+This component also expose the pod to the correct back-end which allow you to exposes the pods by manipulating the iptables and assigning IP addresses so that you can easily access to your pods

 #### Container runtime